samihas4/CSML1000-Project-1/README.md

 # Project Description

-> This project predicts whether a given transaction is fradulent or not.
+> This project predicts whether a given credit card transaction is fradulent or not.
 > The predictions are made using a trained classification model, which uses Random Forest Algorithm.